vladimir-panshin/crispy-disco/READMEE.md

 ## Amounts

-All the amount fields are `float64`.
-That's fine for showing values, but `float64` can't hold every crypto amount exactly (some go to 18 decimals) and you get the usual floating-point rounding.
-So don't add up balances or compare amounts for equality straight off these fields — convert to a decimal type first if it matters.
+Amount fields are float64, mirroring the API's JSON numbers.
+This is fine for reading and displaying values, but float64 cannot exactly represent every crypto amount (assets go up to 18 decimals) and is subject to binary rounding.
+Don't reconcile balances or compare amounts for equality directly on these fields — convert to a decimal type first.